fmi-lab/sdp-group5/homeworks/homework1/README.md

 #### Problem 0 (5 Points)
 You got a group of N people represented by the numbers from 0 to n-1.
 Everyone has some phone numbers of people from the group.
 Messages between two participants in the group can be sent only directly - through phone calls between two people.
 Write a program, which finds if person X can convey a message to person Y and how many calls are necessary for it to happen.

 **Input:**
 *n* - the number of people from the group
-The next n lines have the following format: *Number_of_phone_numbers phone1 phone2 phone3  *
+The next n lines have the following format: *Number_of_phone_numbers phone1 phone2 phone3*
-The phone numbers in the i-th line belong to the i-th person from the group After n lines there is one last one with two numbers in the range [0,n-1], which gives you between which two people you will convey the message.
+The phone numbers in the i-th line belong to the i-th person from the group.
+After n lines there is one last one with two numbers in the range [0,n-1], which gives you between which two people you will convey the message.

 **Output:  **